 Our Group Social Value Manager Shauna Young said, “Skills shortages are costing UK businesses more than £6bn a year and supporting the Apprentice Transfer Levy is an ideal way to address this.
 We are committed to breaking down the barriers to sustained employment opportunities by removing education inequalities and providing training opportunities.
 We have put social mobility and everyday inclusion at the core of our approach.”

 McLaughlin & Harvey trainee schemes aim to develop emerging talent whilst supporting individuals from a diverse range of backgrounds.
 Our pledge allows us to focus on key social mobility cold spot locations across the UK that as a construction company we could not normally reach.

-This latest pledge follow’s McLaughlin & Harveys continued commitment to social mobility and sustained employment opportunities.
+This latest pledge follow’s McLaughlin & Harveys continued commitment to Inspiring Change with our award-winning social mobility and sustained employment opportunities.
 McLaughlin & Harvey is a Gold Member of the 5% club and has trainees on schemes across the organisation from Digital Construction to Quantity Surveying levels two to six.

 Changes to the Apprenticeship Levy system make it easy to access the unspent Levy funds of larger employers including McLaughlin & Harvey.

 Or find out how McLaughlin & Harvey can fund training for your apprentices: